akielaries/openGPMP/CONTRIBUTING.md

      * As of now partial working steps for doing this with **SWIG** is present in each of the respective languages folders.

-4* Formalize openMTPK for real world applications.
+4. Formalize openMTPK for real world applications.

-   * Threading, accelration, optimization.
-This could include creating a 1-stop-shop implementation using some sort of cross-platform library/framework/technique that enable CPU and/or GPU exploitation just like popular libraries that are capable of handling extremely large data sets (PyTorch, TensorFlow, etc.)
+- * Threading, acceleration, optimization, etc. This could include creating a 1-stop-shop implementation using some sort of cross-platform library/framework/technique that enable CPU and/or GPU exploitation just like popular libraries that are capable of handling extremely large data sets (PyTorch, TensorFlow, etc.).
+  * pthreads, openCL, openMP?
+A custom take at this could prove difficult to implement and maintain.

-5* Updates to Documentation published with Doxygen to https://akielaries.github.io/openMTPK/.
+- 5. Updates to Documentation published with Doxygen to https://akielaries.github.io/openMTPK/.
+This is needed for both the C++ and Python uses while the former contains a decent amount already.

 ##

 # Bug fixes

 * If you have a bug fix please submit a pull request with details highlighting what you are fixing, how you replicated it, and how you tested your fix.
+For fixes that include confidential information please feel free to send me an email [akiel@akiel.org](mailto:akiel@akiel.org)

 # Code Style

-openMTPK attempts to follow the neat [Google C++ Style Guide]([Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
+openMTPK attempts to follow the neat [Google C++ Style Guide]([Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) for naming while a custom clang-format file is used for tidying formatting.